 About START-UP NY

-Governor Cuomo’s groundbreaking START-UP NY initiative will give approved companies tax exemptions for 10 years, when they locate on designated areas associated with colleges and universities and align with a school's core academic mission.
-START-UP NY will leverage New York's unique assets to foster entrepreneurialism and job creation on a large scale, creating tax-free communities across the state.
+Governor Cuomo’s groundbreaking START-UP NY program gives approved companies tax exemptions for 10 years, when they locate on designated areas associated with colleges and universities and align with a school's core academic mission.
+START-UP NY leveraged New York's unique assets to foster entrepreneurialism and job creation on a large scale, creating tax-free communities across the state.